 Mick O'Regan is a local freelance journalist and media consultant who's had a long association with the Byron Bay Writers Festival.

-Jacqui Park is The Walkley Foundation for Journalism executive director.
-She oversees the Walkley innovation program and is program director for the flagship Storyology festival.
-In more than a decade as regional director for the International Federation of Journalists Asia Pacific, Jacqui was responsible for leading a team of experts in press freedom advocacy and media support work from the Pacific to Afghanistan.
-She has extensive experience across South and South East Asia, both in the media and with a range of media development and UN organisations.
+Jacqui Park is an Australian journalist and editor and CEO of the The Walkley Foundation for journalism where she leads the Walkley innovation program and is creative director for the flagship Storyology summit.
+In more than a decade as regional director for the International Federation of Journalists Asia Pacific, Jacqui has been responsible for leading a team of experts in press freedom advocacy and media support work from the Pacific to Afghanistan.
 She is also the founding editor of The Walkley Magazine: Inside the Media in Australia and New Zealand.